School of Computer Science

 An overview of computer graphics covering rendering, modeling, and animation.
 Topics include geometric primitives and modeling; image formation algorithms such as ray tracing and the Z-buffer; lighting, shading, and texture; and introduction to physics-based animation and character animation.

-Prerequisite(s): COMP 2401 with a minimum grade of C-, COMP 2402, MATH 1007, and MATH 1104.
+Prerequisite(s): COMP 2401 with a minimum grade of C-, COMP 2402, MATH 1007, and (MATH 1104 or MATH 1107).

 Lectures/lab four hours a week.